-Fischer, F. (2003).
+Fischer, Frank.
+(2003).
 Reframing public policy: Discursive politics and deliberative practices.
 Oxford University Press.
+Prof. Frank Fischer.

 Fischer, Frank and Black, Michael, eds.
 Greening Environmental Politics: The Politics of a Sustainable Future.
 St. Martin’s Press.